pramos16/INST126-Fall-2020/README.md

 elif operation == '/':
     print('{} / {} = '.format(number_1, number_2))
     print(number_1 / number_2)

+#if none of the above work we use else

 else:
     print('You have not typed a valid operator,.')